exercism/DEPRECATED.rikki/comments/analyzer/go/zero-value.md

 - `0` for `int`
 - `0.0` for `float`
 - `""` for strings
-- `nil` for everything else (pointers, functions, interfaces, slices, channels, and maps).
+- `nil` for pointers, functions, interfaces, slices, channels, and maps.

 Because of this, the convention is to not explicitly initialize a variable if you want the zero value.